intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 The application may specify Huffman and quantization tables during encoder initialization by attaching :cpp:struct:`mfxExtJPEGQuantTables` and :cpp:struct:`mfxExtJPEGHuffmanTables` buffers to the :cpp:struct:`mfxVideoParam` structure.
-If the application does not define tables, then the oneVPL encoder uses tables recommended in ITU-T\* Recommendation T.81.
+If the application does not define tables, then the |vpl_short_name| encoder uses tables recommended in ITU-T\* Recommendation T.81.
 If the application does not define a quantization table it must specify the :cpp:member:`mfxInfoMFX::Quality` parameter.
-In this case, the oneVPL encoder scales the default quantization table according to the specified :cpp:member:`mfxInfoMFX::Quality` parameter value.
+In this case, the |vpl_short_name| encoder scales the default quantization table according to the specified :cpp:member:`mfxInfoMFX::Quality` parameter value.